gmd563/SEED-Lab-15/Mini_Project/README.md

 # SEED-Lab - Mini Project
-Integration of Aruco Marker Detection, LCD Display, I2C Communication, and System Controls in order to maneuver a mechanical system
+Integration of Aruco Marker Detection, LCD Display, I2C Communication, and System Controls in order to maneuver a mechanical system.